 Holding on to the title never came into my head.

 What impact did the win have on your career?

 The impact on my career was instant.
 Gone were the gigs night after night.
 In came the corporate functions, festivals and TV shows all over Europe.

 How do you feel about the Eurovision and winning when you look back at it now?

 Looking back I’ve certainly no regrets.
-How could I since I’m still working and traveling the world.
+How could I since I’m still working and travelling the world.
 So, so many times people still remind me of what pub they were in the night of the win.
 It’s a tremendously proud moment representing your country.

 Who is your favourite Eurovision winner of all time?